 How Did The Contamination Happen?

 The FDA is still investigating how the cancer-causing carcinogen contaminated Valsartan, but a preliminary investigation indicates changes made in the manufacturing process contributed to contamination.
-The affected Valsartan is sold in the United States by three companies, Major Pharmaceuticals, Teva Pharmaceutical Industries, Ltd., and Solco Healthcare.
+Three companies, Major Pharmaceuticals, Teva Pharmaceutical Industries, Ltd., and Solco Healthcare, sell the affected Valsartan in the United States.
 All three companies rely on a China-based manufacturer for production of the drug.
-According to Dr. Janet Woodcock, director of the F.D.A.’s Center for Drug Evaluation and Research, “We have carefully assessed the valsartan-containing medications sold in the United States, and we’ve found that the valsartan sold by these specific companies does not meet our safety standards.”
+According to Dr. Janet Woodcock, director of the FDA’s Center for Drug Evaluation and Research, “We have carefully assessed the valsartan-containing medications sold in the United States, and we’ve found that the valsartan sold by these specific companies does not meet our safety standards.”

 NDMA Can Cause Cancer